-Onion seed is best sown on the surface of John Innes Sowing Compost, in trays in the greenhouse or propagator from December to early April.
+Onion seed is best sown on the surface of John Innes Sowing Compost or another free-draining seed compost, in trays in the greenhouse or propagator.
+The sowing time is from December to early April but I prefer ideally January to February.
+Sow seeds about 1cm deep.
 Lightly cover with a sprinkling of vermiculite or some more compost.
-Germination takes about two weeks at a temperature of 13 to 14°C. The compost needs to be kept moist but never overwatered.
+Germination takes about two weeks at a temperature of 10 to 15°C. The earliest is 10 days.
+The compost needs to be kept moist but never overwatered.

 Following germination, the seedlings reach the ‘crook’ stage where they are about 4cm tall.
 These are transplanted like most seedlings into John Innes No2 compost usually in individual modules.
 Watering is only done when needed usually when the compost is partially dry.